Skills that enable individuals to deal effectively with the demands and challenges of everyday life.

 The Life Skills Curriculum at Owston Park

 At Owston Park, we believe that education is about developing well-rounded children.
 Our Disadvantaged Pupil Policy is a cornerstone of what we do and, as a result of this, we have developed our own bespoke Life Skills Programme.
 Through the completion of this programme, we aim to ensure that children are provided with the opportunity to develop holistically as well as academically.

-Children are provided with a 'passport', which travels up through school with them.
-Each year, they have a series of progressive milestones to meet in order to be ready for the next year group.
-Each objective fits one of our six life skills; Independence, Safety, Responsibility, Citizenship, Budgeting and Cooking & Nutrition.
+Each year, the children have a series of progressive milestones to meet in order to be ready for the next year group.
+Each objective fits one of our six life skills: Independence, Safety, Responsibility, Citizenship, Budgeting and Cooking & Nutrition.
 Studies have shown that children who have good quality life skills education are significantly more resilient, more likely to participate in civil society, less likely to face mental health problems and more likely to be upwardly socially mobile.

 So far this year...

 All children took part in World First Aid Day and each year group focused on a certain area of first aid.
 Here is a picture of Year 3 practising first aid.

 In this photograph, Year 4 are researching their local area as part of independence.